judka-uriel/uriel-book/uriel_en.md

 <!-- Also smoking is not recommended, but if someone cannot break this habit,
 then on the Sabbath one can smoke electronic cigarettes.  --> Replacing candles with electricity makes sense, since the main thing is not fire but light.
-For example, Chanukah is a festival of light, not of fire, as among pagans.
+For example, Hanukkah is a festival of light, not of fire, as among pagans.
 On the first day of Creation G‑d created photons of light, therefore it's possible to use them on Shabbat as well.